Welcome to the Churchwardens’ page of the Newcastle Diocesan website.

 All services from Common Worship are available on the Church of England website.

 Your Area Dean is in overall charge of a parish during a vacancy, but there will be a number of extra duties for Churchwardens.
 These include maintaining services, pastoral care, covering emergencies and the security of the vicarage.
-Information on what happens during a vacancy can be downloaded here.

 Useful Publications and Websites